-While we have made significant progress since the enactment of the CFO Act in 1990 and are executing a sound and transparent strategic plan, much remains to be done before the government can say that it has achieved the level of financial management for which we are striving.
+While the financial management community has made significant progress since the enactment of the CFO Act in 1990 and is executing a sound and transparent strategic plan, much remains to be done before the government can say that it has achieved the level of financial management for which we are striving.
 As we move forward on our plan, we will increase the reliability and transparency of the government's financial information while placing special emphasis on the principle that our improvement activities must have a positive return on investment for the taxpayer.

 To this end, the CFO Council (CFOC) and the President's Council on Integrity and Efficiency (PCIE) are currently joining forces to improve the cost-effectiveness of how we go about producing audited financial statements.
 The presentation of our financial data should be understandable and useful without becoming an excessive cost and drain on agency resources.
-The CFOC and PCIE will work together with the larger financial community and the Congress to determine if we are sharing the right information with the Government's stakeholders, if the data are timely and in the right format for decision making, and if there is an appropriate amount of audit scrutiny and precision of the data in the Government's reporting.
+The CFOC and PCIE will work together with the larger financial community and the Congress to determine if we are sharing the right information with the Government's stakeholders, if the data are timely and in the right format for decision making, and if the appropriate amount of audit scrutiny and precision exists, without compromising audit quality.
 By improving the cost-effectiveness of our current activities, we will empower our financial leaders to expand their focus beyond clean audits and material weakness resolution into other critical areas of fiscal responsibility, such as the reporting of the full costs of Federal programs and activities so that Federal managers have better information to make key business decisions.